wiseman-timelord/DownLord/README.md

 ## Usage
 1. Clone the repository or download the script.
-2. Run the script, using `python main.py` or double click "DownLord.bat".
+2. Run the script, using `python main.py` or double click "DownLord-Py.bat".
 3. Take a look in the settings menu, make sure everything is optimal.
 4. On Main Menu press 0 then enter the URL to download.
 5. The file will be downloaded to the `Downloads` directory.
-6. Edit folder properties in "DownLord.lnk", for batch launch on taskbar.
+6. Edit folder properties in "DownLord-Py.lnk", for batch launch on taskbar.

 ## Disclaimer
-"DownLord" is provided "as is," and the creators make no warranties regarding its use.
-Users are solely responsible for the content they download and any potential damages to their equipment that typically occur during prolonged usage of computers.
-The use of "DownLord" for unauthorized activities is strictly at the user's own risk, and all legal responsibilities lie with the user.
+"DownLord-Py" is provided "as is," and the creators make no warranties regarding its use.
+Users are solely responsible for the content they download and any potential damages to their equipment.
+The use of "DownLord-Py" for unauthorized activities is strictly at the user's own risk, and all legal responsibilities lie with the user.